sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 **Recommendation**

 Store performance should be monitored at a location-specific level, allowing management to strengthen strategies in high-growth regions while addressing operational or market challenges in consistently underperforming areas.

+## Conclusion

+This analysis demonstrates how SQL can be used to transform raw transactional data into actionable business insights.
+By examining performance across products, customers, suppliers, stores, and time, the project highlights opportunities for revenue optimization, operational improvement, and strategic planning.